fermi-lat/doc/scons.rst

   SConscript.
 Any other package name is similarly treated as a target

 Likelihood-libraries
-  Builds libraries (and dependencies) for Likelihood, but not executables.
+  Builds libraries (and their dependencies) for Likelihood, but not executables.

 NoTarget
   Builds nothing at all, but will fail if there are any errors in